cappInternpark/boxdrawing/README.md

 1. In UNIX device : type "./format.sh {your file name}" and hit enter.
 2. Name says format_"list".sh, but it actually works on all files.
 Cheers.

+### 11. delete_label.py
+delete label files except specific number
+> How to use :
+1. set "rest_size" : number of label files which will survive
+2. set "label_path" : set label path

 ## Couple Notes
 1. Strongly advised that Images, Labels, Labels_formal directories be made identically as the provided templates(relative path from source code as well).
 You can keep things lot simpler this way.